 CloudBerry Explorer 5.1 is a minor release that packs a number of highly-requested features focusing on expanded integration with Amazon's cloud storage services.

 No one likes to think about the possibility of losing their data.
 The average person has a 33% chance of losing data whether it’s because of a virus, faulty hard drive, or simply human error.
-Fortunately, with cloud technology, backing up your data is easier than ever.
+Fortunately, with cloud technology backing up your data is easier than ever.
 The hardest part may be deciding which cloud service to choose.

 What is Microsoft OneDrive

 Being a built-in feature of the latest Windows systems, OneDrive does not require anything else to install.
-Its client app starts synchronizing as soon as the user is authenticated with their Microsoft account.
+Its client app starts synchronizing as soon as the user is authenticated with the Microsoft account.
 The product is deeply integrated with MS Office suite and it simplifies saving of documents directly to the cloud.

-In this post, we explain how to get started with Amazon Cloud Drive account and register it with CloudBerry Backup, a powerful solution that allows you to automatically backup your data to the cloud and effortlessly restore it anytime.
+In this post, we explain how to get started with Amazon Drive account and register it with CloudBerry Backup, a powerful solution that allows you to automatically backup your data to the cloud and effortlessly restore it anytime.
 CloudBerry Backup compresses and encrypts data before it leaves your laptop or desktop computer, and securely transfers it to the cloud on schedule or in real time.
 Continue reading

 This article refers to CloudBerry Explorer for Amazon S3, version 4.1 and later.

-We are glad to announce that starting from this release, CloudBerry Explorer supports Amazon Cloud Drive!
+We are glad to announce that starting from this release, CloudBerry Explorer supports Amazon Drive!
 Using our product, you can easily move your data across your local storage and cloud storage as well as manage files and folders in the cloud just the same way you do it on your local computer.